nayra-ahmedaraby/hrAnalysis-cloudData/README.md

 - **Scikit-learn**: Machine learning models
 - **Matplotlib & Seaborn**: Data visualizations
 - **Power BI**: Interactive dashboards
+- **Databricks**: Cloud platform for data processing and storage

+## ☁️ Databricks Integration

+This project leverages **Databricks** as the primary cloud platform for:
+- **Data Processing**: Distributed data processing and transformation
+- **Model Training**: Training machine learning models at scale
+- **Output Storage**: All generated models, reports, and visualizations are stored in Databricks
+- **Collaboration**: Cloud-based environment for team collaboration

+### Output Location
+All project outputs are automatically generated and stored in Databricks:
+- 📊 Trained models and artifacts
+- 📈 Generated reports and analytics
+- 📋 Processed datasets
+- 📉 Visualizations and charts

 ## 📊 Dataset Used